-But there’s no doubt that sometimes it might be a bit of a tough one trying to figure out just how to approach someone.
-When you have a cause like RUOK, it becomes a bit easier.
-But what about just in your day to day?
+Sometimes it might be a bit tough trying to figure out just how to approach someone.
+Basically how do we make the R U OK Day conversations more of a continuous discussion?
+How do we go about it in our day to day?
 When there isn’t an obvious way to open up?
 Or when you’re not sure what to ask, do or say?

 #1 Keep The Conversation Active